-At Wildings our employment law solicitors offer practical advice and assistance on how to resolve constructive dismissal disputes.
+At Wildings our employment law solicitors offer practical advice and assistance on how to resolve dismissal disputes.

 Constructive Dismissal Compensation

-If you do have a case for constructive dismissal, you should leave your job immediately, and seek the advice of an expert employment law solicitor.
+If you do have a case for dismissal, you should leave your job immediately, and seek the advice of an expert employment law solicitor.
 Otherwise, your employer may argue that, by staying, you accepted the conduct or treatment.
 Each constructive dismissal case turns on the facts and whether the conduct complained of is serious or trivial.
 As well as advising you on what to expect at a hearing, our Employment Law Solicitors can offer support throughout the various stages and assist in the preparation of your grievance.

 Before pursuing a claim for constructive dismissal, it is essential to consider the following: